garrandall/popular-music-data/tracks/birthday-cake-rihanna-chris-brown.md

 Ow!

-Get it, ooh, it's not even her birthday (her birthday, uh) But I wanna lick the icing off (the icing off, damn) Give it to her in the worst way (the worst way, uh) Can't wait to blow her candles out
+Get it, oh, it's not even her birthday (her birthday, uh) But I wanna lick the icing off (the icing off, damn) Give it to her in the worst way (the worst way, uh) Can't wait to blow her candles out